 Several types of startups have come up in the last decade that are filling the gaps in the food value chains in infrastructure deficit regions of the country.
-Farmers in developing countries face multiple risks on several fronts (Komarek et al., 2020) and these startups endeavor to address them using new generation IT tools such as the internet of things (IoT), big data analytics, blockchain technology, and so on.
+Farmers in developing countries face multiple risks on several fronts (Komarek et al., 2020) and these startups endeavor to address them using new generation tools of information and communication technologies.
 Many of these startups in India operate in tandem with various other related companies in downstream with the supermarkets, retailers, hoteliers, in the midstream with the processors, wholesalers, and logistic firms, and in the upstream with the input companies, and so on.
 It is here the open innovation framework is employed to discern the nature of emerging innovations and their diffusion through inbound and outbound as well as bi-directional knowledge flows as shown by Bogers et al., (2018).
 An effort is made to classify them based on their main line of activity, though they can have other initiatives too so that the nature of arising startup initiatives can be analysed to unravel the mechanisms of knowledge flows for innovation.
-The six broad categories of startup innovations identified are- those providing output market linkages; facilitating input supply; enabling mechanisation, irrigation control, and financial support; helping in quality maintenance, monitoring, traceability, and output predictions (SaaS); post-harvest management and farming as a service (FaaS); and those supporting animal husbandry farmers.
+The six broad categories of startup innovations identified are- those providing output market linkages; facilitating input supply; enabling mechanisation, irrigation control, and financial support; helping in quality maintenance, monitoring, traceability, and output predictions (SaaS); postharvest management and farming as a service (FaaS); and those supporting animal husbandry farmers.
 All these groups are discussed below with more details and analysis with interconnections.
 Finally, the nature of knowledge flows leading to the complicated web of open innovation networks is examined.

-2 Detailed expositions of these technologies and their applications in agriculture can be seen from Deichmann et al (2016), Tripoli and Schmidhuber (2018), Jha et al (2019), Anand and Raj (2019) and WB (2019).
+3 Detailed expositions of these technologies and their applications in agriculture can be seen from Deichmann et al (2016), Lele and Goswami (2017), Tripoli and Schmidhuber (2018), Jha et al (2019), Anand and Raj (2019) and WB (2019).

 2.1.
 Output market linkages: Accumulated evidence shows that reducing the chain of intermediaries between the farmer-producer and consumer can benefit the former through higher price realisation (Chand, 2017; Nuthalapati et al., 2020; Pingali et al., 2019).
 A large number of startups focus on innovations for linking the farmers in far-flung areas with the buyers of their produce (Table 1).
-The important players among them include- Udaan, BigBasket, Swiggy, Zomato, Grofers Ninjacart, WayCool, ZopNow, ShopKirana, Jumbotail, DeHaat, AgriBazaar, Bijak, Farmpal, and MilkBasket.
-The first four of these startups are unicorns involved in direct procurement from farmers and selling to other supermarket chains and other downstream actors.
+The important players among them include- Udaan, BigBasket, Swiggy, Zomato, Grofers, Ninjacart, WayCool, ZopNow, ShopKirana, Jumbotail, DeHaat, AgriBazaar, Bijak, Farmpal, and MilkBasket.
+The first five of these startups are unicorns involved in direct procurement from farmers and selling to other supermarket chains and other downstream actors.
 Udaan is the fastest-growing B2B full-stack platform dealing in several items like electronics, garments, footwear, kitchen, and home appliances along with staples and fruit and vegetables (Poojary, 2019).
-Despite being the direct sellers of food, the other three unicorns viz., BigBasket, Swiggy, and Zomato engage directly with the farming community and procure through viz., like are direct sellers of food.
-By September 2020, large investments are attracted by these startups to the tune of 6.96 billion USD, which is invested in building the long-neglected modernisation of the value chains as well as for innovations.
+Despite being the direct sellers of food, the other four unicorns viz., BigBasket, Grofers, Swiggy, and Zomato engage directly with the farming community and procure through their own collection centres.
+By September 2020, large investments are attracted by these startups to the tune of 5.5 billion USD, which is invested in building the long-neglected modernisation of the value chains as well as for associated innovations.
 Significant investments are in Swiggy (1.6 billion), Zomato (972 million), BigBasket (1.02 billion), and Udaan (900 million).
 Some of the other startups raising considerable investments include Grofers (548 million USD), Ninjacart (163 million), WayCool (66 million), Jumbotail (25 mn), and Bijak (15 mn).